padpadpadpad/myxo_diversification/README.md

 double-click on the `.Rproj` folder that is in the base folder of this repository and it should open the project in RStudio.

-I have avoided uploading overly large files to this repository for obvious reasons.
-The sequencing data is stored as [phyloseq](https://joey711.github.io/phyloseq/) objects and should be easy to query.
+I have avoided uploading overly large files to GitHub as there is a file size limit of 50MB.
+The processed sequencing data is stored as [phyloseq](https://joey711.github.io/phyloseq/) objects and should be easy to read in.
+Raw sequencing files will be uploaded upon publishing of the manuscript.

 ## Folder structure

 ### data

 **data** includes the processed data from each part of the project.

-`sequencing_16s` contains the data for the 16s sequencing etc.
+- `sequencing_16s` contains the data for the 16s sequencing
+- `sequencing_rpoB` contains the data for the rpoB sequencing

+### scripts

+**scripts** includes the scripts to analyse the processed datasets.

+- `sequencing_16s` contains the scripts used to analyse the 16s data.
+  1.  `prevalence_filtering.R` - removes low prevalence ASVs
+  2.  `rarefy_data.R` - rarefies data and sets root to tree
+  3.  `first_clustering.R` - runs initial PCoA plot to look at differences between habitats
+  4.  `second_clustering.R` - runs cleaned PCoA and clustering analysis
+      to identify habitat clusters in the data.
+- `sequencing_rpoB` contains the scripts used to analyse the rpoB data.
+- `misc` contains some miscellaneous scripts that are not used much in the final analysis.
+  - **sampling_sites.R** makes **Table_S1** and saves a map out that is used in **Figure_1.R** to make Figure 1.
+  - all other scripts are not used in the final analyses and are not of particular importance.

+### plots

+**plots** contains figures and tables made during the project.

+- `manuscript_plots` contains the figures and tables used in the manuscript

+- `sequencing_16s` contains figures and tables produced during the analysis of the 16s data

+- `sequencing_rpoB` contains figures and tables produced during the analysis of the rpoB data

 - **metadata.csv** - completed metadata for each sample

 - **sample_cluster_assignments.csv** - cluster assignments for each
   sample based on 16S clustering.

 - **sequencing 16s** - folder containing data from the 16s sequencing

 1.  `ps_16s_complete.rds` - the original phyloseq object from the